With the arrival of peak season beginning in January, Florida Grapefruit really shine.

-“The sun, humidity and rains that help enhance the taste of grapefruit during Florida’s growing season can blemish its exterior appearance,” said Mike Garavaglia, a Florida Grapefruit grower and packer based in the Indian River region.
-“I like to remind people that while Florida Grapefruit may not look as pretty on the outside, it certainly tastes better.”
+“The sun, humidity, and rains that help enhance the taste of grapefruit during Florida’s growing season can blemish its exterior appearance,” said Katie Bruce, international marketing manager at the FDOC.
+“I like to remind people that while Florida Grapefruit may not always be the prettiest on the outside, it certainly tastes better.”

-The proof is in the response Florida Grapefruit receives worldwide, said Michael Schadler, director of international marketing at the FDOC.
+The proof is in the response Florida Grapefruit receives worldwide, Bruce said.

 Florida growers ship their fruit across the country and around the globe.
-More than 57 percent of Florida Grapefruit is shipped out of the United States with Japan being the biggest export market.
+Half of the Florida Grapefruit grown is shipped out of the United States, including Canada, Europe, and Asia, with Japan being the biggest export market.

 Besides great taste, one of the key reasons so many people enjoy Florida Grapefruit is its nutritional benefits.
-Rich in vitamin C, just half of a medium grapefruit fulfills 100 percent of the daily recommended value.
+Rich in vitamin C, a medium grapefruit fulfills 100 percent of the daily recommended value.

 Because the season is long and the taste of the fruit varies throughout the season, Florida Grapefruit is also a versatile ingredient in many dishes.

-“Early in the season, when its sugar content is lower, Florida Grapefruit is a great tangy compliment to sweet or salty dishes.
-Year-round, 100% Florida Grapefruit Juice can be enjoyed alone or as an ingredient,” Schadler said.
+“Early in the season, when its sugar content is lower, Florida Grapefruit is a great tangy complement to sweet or salty dishes.
+Year-round, Florida Grapefruit Juice can be enjoyed alone or as an ingredient,” Bruce said.
 “But, when Florida Grapefruit is in peak season, there is no better way to enjoy it than with a spoon – no sugar needed.”